jcbnlsn/Solar2D-Plugin-for-Xcode/Readme.md

 ---
 Read more about the features of [Solar2D Plugin for Xcode](http://www.shakebrowser.net/solar2d/)

-Direct download of the dmg installer is here: [Solar2D Plugin for Xcode](https://github.com/jcbnlsn/Solar2D-Plugin-for-Xcode/raw/master/Solar2D%20for%20Xcode%20v.2.2.dmg)
+Direct download of the dmg installer is here: [download installer v.2.3](https://github.com/jcbnlsn/Solar2D-Plugin-for-Xcode/raw/master/Solar2D%20for%20Xcode%20v.2.3.dmg)

 Source code is in this repository.
 Feel free to contribute.